Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

  - [Apache Superset documentation](https://superset.apache.org/docs/intro) – HOWTO for tool to create dashboards and visualizations

- - [ThematicCoExplorationSpec](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/_layouts/15/Doc.aspx?sourcedoc=%7BB2395027-626C-44CC-98DC-124E9DC5750B%7D&file=ThematicCoExplorationSpec.docx&action=default&mobileredirect=true) – continously updated document where  to revisit the objectives of the thematic co-exploration and generate dashboards that address them
+ - [ThematicCoExplorationSpec](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/_layouts/15/Doc.aspx?sourcedoc=%7BB2395027-626C-44CC-98DC-124E9DC5750B%7D&file=ThematicCoExplorationSpec.docx&action=default&mobileredirect=true) – continuously updated document where to revisit the objectives of the thematic co-exploration and generate dashboards that address them.
+Once visualizations are generated, it is convenient to edit the corresponding section in the template, so tracking the progress of the thematic co-exploration.

  - [Data quality VRVIS](https://greengage-project.github.io/Documentation/tools/DataQualityDashboard/) – HOWTO for tool to handle data quality assurance on the gathered datasets

  - [Apache Superset documentation](https://superset.apache.org/docs/intro) – official documentation for tool  to create dashboards and visualizations

- - HOWTO GISAT tool to do these visualizatons (TBD)
+ - [HOWTO GISAT tool to do these visualizations](https://greengage-project.github.io/Documentation/tools/urbantep-visat/) – documentation for tool designed to facilitate the seamless integration, exploration, visualization, and analysis of diverse datasets

+ - [HOWTO thematic co-exploration](https://greengage-project.github.io/Documentation/thematic_coexploration_example/)  – step by step example on how to co-produce a simple thematic co-exploration, using real datasets.
+It includes a video illustrating the usage of the different data management tools that intervene.

 ## 3.5.
 Experiment evaluation <a name="task3.5"></a>